Avixcn/WHSTechNotes/journal.md

 Today I explained how technology has changed the holiday

 There are many different way the technology has changed how people celebrate holidays.
 One way is that they are able to connect with family virtually if they are not able to see them in person.
 I belive that these changes can help make the holiday better because it allows people to hold a stronger connection and be more in touch with people who live far away during the holiday season.
 I dont belive that the developers should be the ones responsible for respects family time. this is because it all depends on how the user uses the tech.
 There are many way that people can use tech and still spend quality time with their family such as allowing them to watch or letting them use it with you.

+# November 17, 2025

+Today i explained what im looking forward to this Thanksgiving break

+This Thanksgiving break I am looking forward to hanging out with friends and family, I am also looking forward to the food.